Beanmasters/CodeVoyant-VisualStudio/README.md

   – CodeVoyant does not translate comments; it generates them in English by default (since that’s the typical language for code documentation).
 If you need another language, you might try adding a custom instruction like “Respond in Spanish” in a custom prompt file, but results may vary.
 The primary use case is English documentation.

 * **“Can I use this for languages other than C#?”**
-  – The current version is optimized for C# (.NET) using XML comments.
-If you use it on a C++ file, it might still insert comments (it will detect the file’s language and attempt something).
-But XML `<summary>` tags in C++ are not typical (C++ uses either `///` or `/** ... */` with Doxygen or triple slash if enabled).
-We have not explicitly added support for Doxygen format.
-Future versions may expand language support.
-For now, consider it a C# targeted tool.
-(It will still put `//` inline comments in any language for line comments.)
+  – The current version is tested with C# code and comment styles.
+If you use it on a another language file, as long as Visual Sstudio recognizes the language, it will still insert comments (CodeVoyant uses Visual Studio to detect the file’s language and pass that along to the LLM).

 * **“How do I update CodeVoyant?”**
-  – Updates, when released, will be available via the Visual Studio Marketplace.
+  – Updates, when released, will be available via the Visual Studio Marketplace and GitHub, and Gumroad for future purchases.
 You can update through **Extensions > Manage Extensions > Updates** within VS. Your settings and license will carry over.
 Check the GitHub releases or marketplace changelog for what’s new in each update.

 This concludes the help documentation.
 Happy documenting with CodeVoyant!
-If you have further questions or need support, please refer to our GitHub repository’s Issues section or contact the developer via the support email provided.
+If you have further questions or need support, please refer to our GitHub repository’s Issues section or support via email (CodeVoyant@beanmasters.com).
 Enjoy your more documented and maintainable codebase!